 Slightly more tender than the loose-leaf varieties mentioned above, this butter lettuce produces a beautiful round bundle of green foliage.

-Whatever variety you decide to grow and however you choose to grow your indoor lettuce, I guarantee that with a modicum of effort, you’ll end up successful.
+Whatever variety you decide to grow and however you plan on growing lettuce indoors, I guarantee that with a modicum of effort, you’ll end up successful.
 Lettuce is quite easy to grow and tough to kill once established.
 Just be sure to give your plants enough water — lettuce is mostly water, after all — and use those delicious leaves to make tasty salads for lunch or dinner.